systemseed/drupal_reactjs_boilerplate/README.md

 - `make down` - completely stops the application and removes docker containers.
 - `make restart` - restarts the application containers.
 - `make drush` - runs drush inside of php container.
 Example of use: `make drush cr`.
+- `make composer` - runs composer inside of php container.
+Example of use: `make composer require drupal/fieldable_path`.
+- `make sh` - opens shell inside of php container.
+If the command has options, then the command after `make sh` will be executed inside of php container.
 - `make yarn` - runs yarn inside of node container.
 Example of use: `make yarn add lodash`.
 - `make lint` - checks coding standards and fixes issues if possible.